 These Ministerial comments are reinforcing colonial narratives of us as the problem, while obscuring all the ways that colonial systems are harming us, through removing and locking up our children, punitive and discriminatory policing and justice systems, and through unsafe healthcare.
 Even the mainstream health system now acknowledges that it needs to do a much better job at providing safe working environments for Aboriginal and Torres Strait Islander people, and for us as patients.

-Last Thursday Minister for Indigenous Australians Ken Wyatt and Pat Anderson, CEO of the National Aboriginal Community Controlled Health Organisation (NACCHO), announced a new way forward for Closing the Gap.
+Last Thursday Minister for Indigenous Australians Ken Wyatt and Pat Turner, CEO of the National Aboriginal Community Controlled Health Organisation (NACCHO), announced a new way forward for Closing the Gap.
 This has been a result of peak body pressure to deliver real outcomes in areas of urgent need.

 The Government have during the last couple of days stated that the previous program had not been successful as it failed to include Indigenous voices and strategies.
 They failed to mention that its lack of success had anything to do with the Coalition’s ongoing cutting of funds to community controlled health services and other successful run community projects.